putragraha/AndroidMVIExperiment/README.md

 ## Features
 - For Rx built use branch `rx-java`
-- For Coroutine with Flow built use branch `master`
+- For Coroutine with Flow built use branch `master` (bonus: Android DataBinding)